Using the Fare Boxes

 - If you need to activate any pass for the first time you use it, or if you use 10-ride tickets, insert the pass or ticket in the ticket slot (magnetic stripe facing you and to the right).

 - To speed your boarding and payment, activated passes may be swiped on top of the new fare box.
 Swipe either direction, with the magnetic stripe down and facing you.

 - If you are using a ticket printed by either a fare box or Ticket Vending Machine (TVM) at a CTfastrak station as your transfer to a CTtransit bus, scan the QR code on the red light.

-- Fare boxes on board CTtransit local, express, and CTfastrak buses issue Transfers (2-Hour Passes) and All-Day passes using bar-code reading technology rather than magnetically encoded stripe technology.
+- Fare boxes on board CTtransit local, express, and CTfastrak buses issue Two-Hour passes (transfers) and All-Day passes using bar-code reading technology rather than magnetically encoded stripe technology.
 The bar code is printed on the front of the pass.
 Scan the bar code on the window with the red light on the fare box—a tone will sound indicating acceptance.

-Express transfers (2-Hour passes) retain the full value of the original zone fare paid, providing unlimited local and express rides for the number of zones paid.
+Express Two-Hour passes (transfers) retain the full value of the original zone fare paid, providing unlimited local and express rides for the number of zones paid.
 Travel on a route that charges a higher zone fare would require additional payment.

 - Customers using Senior/Disabled reduced fare tickets or passes must still show a Medicare card or state-issued photo ID.

 - Bus Operators and fare boxes do not make change.
 Fare boxes will only accept one ticket or pass per passenger, per transaction.

 You will also notice the orange “target” on the fare box.
 This is for a smart card system being developed.
 Although the green arrow is lighted, the feature is not yet in use.